Villorsonnens

-Villorsonnens (/fr/; Velorsonens) is a municipality in the district of Glâne in the canton of Fribourg in Switzerland.
+Villorsonnens (/fr/; Velorsonens, locally Velochounin) is a municipality in the district of Glâne in the canton of Fribourg in Switzerland.
 The municipality was created around 2001 with the merger of Chavannes-sous-Orsonnens, Orsonnens, Villargiroud and Villarsiviriaux.

 Geography

 Villorsonnens has an area, As of 2009, of 15.5 km2.
 Of this area, 10.11 km2 or 65.4% is used for agricultural purposes, while 4.47 km2 or 28.9% is forested.
 Of the rest of the land, 0.87 km2 or 5.6% is settled (buildings or roads), 0.05 km2 or 0.3% is either rivers or lakes.

 Of the built up area, housing and buildings made up 3.2% and transportation infrastructure made up 1.9%.
 Out of the forested land, 27.1% of the total land area is heavily forested and 1.8% is covered with orchards or small clusters of trees.
 Of the agricultural land, 37.6% is used for growing crops and 24.8% is pastures and 2.1% is used for alpine pastures.
 All the water in the municipality is flowing water.

 The municipality is located 2001 de la fusion de Chavannes-sous-Orsonnens, Orsonnens, Villargiroud et Villarsiviriaux..
 It consists of the village of Villorsonnens and the hamlets of 2001 de la fusion de Chavannes-sous-Orsonnens, Orsonnens, Villargiroud et Villarsiviriaux..